yibn2008/fast-sass-loader/README.md

 fast sass loader for webpack.
 5~10 times faster than **sass-loader**, and support url resolve.

+## version 2.x notes

+Since libsass has beed deprecated, fast-sass-loader will use sass instead of node-sass, you can use `options.implement` to specify any compatible sass compiler.

 ## vs `sass-loader`

 | Features      | fast-sass-loader | sass-loader                             |